The role of counting quantifiers in laminar set systems: Introduction

 Secondly, \cref{thm:main} has numerous corollaries in various graph theory decompositions.
-This work is a strengthening of Theorem~2 from~\cite{CampbellGKKK25}, as we show that we can achieve the same transduction without the use of a parity predicate.
+This work is a strengthening of Theorem~2 from~\cite{CampbellGKKK25}, which provides a transduction from laminar set systems to laminar trees using \MSO with modulo counting quantifiers.
+Our result shows that we can achieve the same transduction without the use of a parity predicate.
 So by combining Theorem~\ref{thm:main} with the other transductions given in~\cite{CampbellGKKK25} (see \cite[Theorem~1]{CampbellGKKK25}), we obtain similar corollaries, but now without the use of counting predicates.